TQuanNg/leetnote-mobile-app/README.md

 - PostgreSQL database hosted on AWS RDS.

-## CI/CD Pipeline
+## 🔄 CI/CD Pipeline
-GitHub Actions triggers are set up to run on every push or pull request, with separate workflows for the frontend and backend.
+**[GitHub Actions](https://github.com/features/actions)** triggers are set up to run on every push or pull request, with separate workflows for the frontend and backend.

 - Frontend: Runs lint checks, unit tests, and builds the APK.